littlefish-foundation/the-vault/D. Colonies/Tech Help Collective/Wallets/Flint Wallet.md

 * **Important notice for beginners**
 *If you want to create your wallet and make real transactions, make sure you select the Mainnet when setting up.*

+*Testnet is for testing purposes.*

 ![[Pasted image 20220826114304.png]]

+## 1.Features

+1. Flint supports managing assets on Cardano blockchain and the Milkomeda C1 sidechain for Cardano.